|Birth: ||Jun., 2007|

 So I opened the windows about 2 inches and started the car for the mile drive home.

 That kitten went ballistic.
 She was making the rounds from dash to windows to backseat and round and round like a motorcycle rider in the globe at the circus.
 She was making perfect banks off the few surfaces of the car that she actually touched.
 And the cat hair was FLYING!!
-I knew I couldn't drive all the way home with her doing this so I closed my eyes and stuck my hand in front of her on the dash... she skidded to a stop, gave me another, 'go to you know where' look and back behind the passenger she went.
+I knew I couldn't drive all the way home with her doing this so I closed my eyes and stuck my hand in front of her on the dash... she skidded to a stop, gave me another, 'go to you know where' look and back behind the passenger seat into the floorboard she went.